cpln-ORG_NAME

 button and then click the eye icon.clientSecret

-property with the value of the new secret by pasting it from the clipboard.Until a valid secret value has been updated, Control Plane will not be able to manage workload identities.
+property with the value of the new secret by pasting it from the clipboard.Azure Function App

-using an existing resource group and storage account.Functionality
+using an existing resource group and storage account.iam-broker

 of the subscription.
-This role assignment is needed to create the managed identities.Identity Creation
+This role assignment is needed to create the managed identities.Function App

 and click the first result.Functions